+Weighted

-Weighted average
+average maturity

-Investment type nt type Fair value maturity (years)
+Investment type F air value (years) -

-MILAF+ Max Class \$ 711,245 N/A
+MILAF+ Max Class \$ 712,715 N/A

 Concentration of credit risk.
 The School District will minimize concentration of credit risk, which is the risk of loss attributed to the magnitude of the School District's investment in a single issuer, by diversifying the investment portfolio so that the impact of potential losses from any one type of security or issuer will be minimized.
 Obligations of the U.S. government or obligations explicitly guaranteed by the U.S. government are not considered to have credit risk and do not require disclosure by credit quality.